bayareala8s/Architecting-on-Azure/Cost/README.md

 10. **Implement Governance Policies**: Use Azure Policy to implement governance policies that can help control your costs.
 For example, you can create policies to restrict the creation of high-cost resources or to require tags on all resources.

 Remember, the specific practices you choose will depend on your specific use cases and requirements.

+### Monitor Unused Resources in Azure

+Monitoring unused resources in Azure can be achieved by using Azure Advisor, a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
+It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.

+Here's a step-by-step guide on how to use Azure Advisor to monitor unused resources:

+1. Sign in to the Azure portal.

+2. In the left-hand menu, click on "Advisor".

+3. In the Advisor dashboard, you'll see several tabs for different types of recommendations: High Availability, Security, Performance, and Cost.

+4. Click on the "Cost" tab.
+This tab shows cost recommendations that can help you optimize and save on your Azure resources.

+5. Look for recommendations titled "Delete or reconfigure idle virtual machines" or "Delete unused disk volumes".
+These recommendations identify unused resources that you might want to delete to save costs.

+6. Click on a recommendation to see more details about the unused resources and to take action.

+Please note that Azure Advisor's recommendations are based on analyzing your usage patterns over a period of time, so it might not immediately identify newly created resources as unused.

+Also, before deleting any resources, make sure to verify that they are indeed unused and not needed for any future tasks.

+### Azure Advisor

+Azure Advisor is a personalized cloud consultant that helps you optimize your Azure deployments.
+It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.

+Azure Advisor provides recommendations in four categories:

+1. **Cost**: These recommendations can help you eliminate unprovisioned Azure resources and optimize your Azure resource usage to save money.

+2. **Performance**: These recommendations can help you improve the speed and responsiveness of your applications running on Azure.

+3. **High Availability**: These recommendations can help you improve the continuity of your applications by ensuring that they are highly available.

+4. **Security**: These recommendations can help you discover and fix potential security vulnerabilities.

+You can access Azure Advisor through the Azure portal.
+Once you're in the portal, you can see the Advisor dashboard by searching for 'Advisor' in the search bar.
+The dashboard will show you all the recommendations for your resources.
+You can choose to implement the recommendations, postpone them for a certain period, or dismiss them if they're not relevant to you.